Paint-it: Text-to-Texture Synthesis via Deep Convolutional Texture Map Optimization and Physically-Based Rendering: Experiments

 \subsection{Comparison with Competing Methods}

-We also evaluate $\ours$ with recent text-driven mesh texture synthesis methods, Latent-Paint~\cite{metzer2022latent}, Fantasia3D~\cite{chen2023fantasia}, Text2Tex~\cite{chen2023text2tex}, and TEXTure~\cite{richardson2023texture}.
-We synthesize texture maps using each method with the same 3D mesh and text input (see \Fref{fig:qual_comparison}). $\ours$ synthesizes more vivid, realistic, and consistent textures, compared to texture inpainting methods, Text2Tex and TEXTure.
-Specifically, they suffer from texture inconsistencies on the mesh surface and the baked lighting effects.
+In \Fref{fig:qual_comparison}, we evaluate $\ours$ with recent text-driven mesh texture synthesis methods, Latent-Paint~\cite{metzer2022latent}, Fantasia3D~\cite{chen2023fantasia}, Text2Tex~\cite{chen2023text2tex}, and TEXTure~\cite{richardson2023texture}.
+Texture maps are generated from each method on identical 3D meshes and text. $\ours$ synthesizes more vivid, realistic, and consistent textures, compared to texture inpainting methods, Text2Tex and TEXTure.
+Specifically, they suffer from multi-view texture inconsistencies and the baked lighting effects.
 The back-projection of the generated RGB image onto the mesh and the limited diffuse texture representation could be the reason.
 Latent-Paint synthesizes blurry texture and is also limited in diffuse texture.
-Fantasia3D disentangles the material properties, similar to ours, but produces inconsistent textures since they optimize per-point texture properties.
+Fantasia3D learns a coordinate-based MLP to predict the per-point PBR materials, whereas we parameterize the full texture map globally.
+When backpropagating gradients, $\ours$ has a global effect over the full texture, while Fantasia3D is much more local.
+Given that SDS is an ambiguous and noisy signal, the global gradient update of $\ours$ helps get a higher-quality, coherent appearance.
+In \Fref{fig:reb_pbr}, $\ours$ obtain better-disentangled materials and specular properties, while Fantasia3D fails to generate the mug's metallic (smooth) surface.
+Also, Fantasia3D re-meshes the input mesh, destroying the geometry and obtaining implausible \emph{uv} mapping with substantial seams.

 Following the protocol from Text2Tex~\cite{chen2023text2tex}, we report the Fr\'echet Inception Distance (FID)~\cite{heusel2017fid}.
 Given untextured meshes from Objaverse~\cite{objaverse}, we scripted each method to synthesize texture maps from the same text prompt.
 Then, we render the textured meshes in multi-views and compute the FID score.
 Please refer to Text2Tex for details.
 We also conduct a user study, requesting users to rate the realism of samples synthesized with $\ours$ and competing methods.
 We got responses from 30 users. \Tref{tab:quant} shows that Paint-it outperforms recent competing methods in terms of FID and user scores.
 Only $\ours$ surpasses the score four (realistic), showing our superior realism and synthesis quality.